Velocidex/velociraptor-web/content/docs/vql_reference/plugin/_index.md

 accessor="ntfs")
 ```

+### The root parameter

+If the root parameter is specified, we start globbing from this
+directory - i.e. the glob pattern is appended to the root
+parameter.
+The `root` parameter is useful if the directory name
+itself may contain glob characters.

 Arg | Description | Type
 ----|-------------|-----
 globs|One or more glob patterns to apply to the filesystem.|list of string (required)
+root|The root directory to glob from (default '').|string
 accessor|An accessor to use.|string